 Since Jon Kabat-Zinn’s first MBSR program tens of thousands of people around the world have taken the course.
-Two decades of published research as well as tests and evaluations in my trainings indicates that the majority of those who have taken the course report:
+Three decades of published research as well as tests and evaluations in my trainings here indicates that the majority of those who have taken the course report:

 - Reduction in pain levels

 - A lasting ability to cope with stress

 - Lasting decreases in physical and psychological symptoms.